macstepien/furuta_pendulum/furuta_pendulum_control_toolbox/README.md

 ## Building

-For some reason, it works correctly only in `RelWithDebInfo`
+It has to be build in release mode: `Release`
 ```
-colcon build --symlink-install --packages-select furuta_pendulum_control_toolbox --cmake-args -DCMAKE_BUILD_TYPE=RelWithDebInfo
+colcon build --symlink-install --packages-select furuta_pendulum_control_toolbox --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

 in Release i got: